i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Note that we use the same initializer for both the IK pattern (bound sessions) and for N pattern (unbound sessions).

+The protocol name is modified for two reasons.
+First, to indicate that the ephemeral keys are encoded with Elligator2, and second, to indicate that MixHash() is called before the second message to mix in the tag value.

 .. raw:: html